PurpleKingdomGames/indigo-website/indigodocs/organisation/subsystems.md

 title: SubSystems
 ---

-> This pages has not yet been reviewed for compatibility with version 0.7.0.
+> This page has not yet been reviewed for compatibility with version 0.7.0.
 Details may now be incorrect.

 > Note: SubSystems have change substantially between versions 0.1.0 and >0.2.0 of Indigo, having moved from OO to FP in both style and form.